Marriage has its share of peaks and valleys. Here are 10 ways to rediscover your love and fall for him all over again.

 Fast from Social Media (and spend that time with him)

 You are enough, and so is your husband.
 Don’t let a highlight reel make you question your marriage.
-Every time you are tempted to pick up your phone, turn to one of these Marriage Challenge cards from Surprised by Marriage (currently available in the Catholic Mom Bundle).
+Every time you are tempted to pick up your phone, turn to Better Together by Surprised by Marriage (currently available in the Catholic Mom Bundle).
 It’s 52 weeks of practical ideas for strengthening your marriage and opening lines of communication.

 Schedule a Regular Sit-Down